 Compression strength of OPTB with different resin loading, dried OPT and rubberwood were displayed in Figure 2 at secondary axis.
 In general, OPTB with 60% of resin loading attained highest compression strength among the OPTB with 30% and 90% resin loading.
 However, like other mechanical properties, rubberwood again exhibited the highest compression strength as compared to OPTB.
 The effectiveness of PF resin in enhancing compressive properties showed a similar trend as flexural and impact properties.
-This result showed that, OPTB with 60% resin loading has capability to absorb more energy during stress, whereas the OPTB with 90% resin loading showed stiffer properties due to presence of excess resin.

-The compressive strength of composite is strongly dependent on the effectiveness of the matrix in supporting the fibers against buckling.
+This result showed that, OPTB with 60% resin loading has capability to absorb more energy during stress, effectiveness of the matrix in supporting the fibers against buckling.
 Also, research by John and Reid [15] reported that, epoxy matrix acted effectively as a stress transfer medium between fibers in the composite.
 While, low compression strength of dried OPT probably was due to high porosity.
-Starnes et al. [16] stated that, a gap or holes in the epoxy laminate enhanced the degradation of compression strength.
-This condition will be due to the inability of impregnated OPT to resist the break under compression stress Nevertheless, the presence of PF resin in OPTB structures is effective in resisting fiber buckling.
+Starnes et al. [16] stated that, a gap or holes in the epoxy break under compression stress Nevertheless, the presence of PF resin in OPTB structures were carried out with the help of scanning electron microscope.
+The morphological detail about dried OPT The micrograph was obtained using SEM and from this picture, the existence of parenchymatous ground tissue, fibers, and vessels was easily recognized and identified.